tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/india.rst

 Invoice validation
 ~~~~~~~~~~~~~~~~~~

 Once an invoice is validated, a confirmation message is displayed at the top.
-Odoo automatically
+CoquiAPPs automatically
 uploads the JSON-signed file of validated invoices to the NIC e-Invoice portal after some time.
 If
 you want to process the invoice immediately, click :guilabel:`Process now`.